Danika-Balas/ASL_ComputerVision_App/README.md

 An iOS app built using the CoreML framework and a CNN model developed with CreateML.
 The app classifies images of letters in the American Sign Language (ASL) alphabet.

 ## Overview
 American Sign Language (ASL) is used by an estimated [250,000-500,000 people](https://www.gallaudet.edu/documents/Research-Support-and-International-Affairs/ASL_Users.pdf) in the US.
-I used Apple's [CreateML](https://developer.apple.com/documentation/createml) and data from Kaggle(https://www.kaggle.com/grassknoted/asl-alphabet) to train a Convolutional Neural Network
+I used Apple's [CreateML](https://developer.apple.com/documentation/createml) and data from Kaggle(https://www.kaggle.com/grassknoted/asl-alphabet) to train a Convolutional Neural Network.

 The app is intended as a proof-of-concept for using computer vision to interpret sign language.

 <p float="left">